J-2000 (concept design)

 In January 2020, Jetoptera reported a partnership with Honeywell aimed at the adoption of fluid propulsion systems in the defense market, and in March of 2021 the company was awarded contracts from the U.S. Air Force to test the noise characteristics of the aircraft and prove that their fluid propulsion system was capable of producing "specific lift force levels similar to those of a rotor-wing aircraft, yet without moving parts".

-- Aircraft type: Hybrid-electric VTOL passenger aircraft (future, all electric)
+- Aircraft type: Hybrid-electric VTOL passenger concept design aircraft (future, all electric)

 - Maximum range: 200 miles (322 km)